nadvolod/nextjs-e-commerce-wo/workshop/2025-august/docs/04-CI-CD-PIPELINE.md

 ## AI Prompt: Set Up GitHub Actions CI/CD with Automated Tests

+1. Run this prompt in your VSCode 🏋️‍♂️

 ```
 Set up a GitHub Actions workflow for this Next.js e-commerce project with the following requirements: